Kew the Music 2020

 Iconic names in spectacular surroundings – this year's Kew the Music is back with more unforgettable summer nights.

-With headline acts from James Blunt to Jack Soveretti, our summer concerts are the must-see outdoor concerts of the season.
+With headline acts from James Blunt to Bananarama, our summer concerts are the must-see outdoor concerts of the season.

 8 July: James Blunt